selbs/speedy_iqa/README.md

 Speedy IQA for Desktop <img src="speedy_iqa/assets/logo.png" alt="App Logo" width="200" style="float: right;">
 =====================

+*An image viewer and labeller for image quality assessment (IQA)*

+---

-Speedy IQA is an image viewer and labeller for image quality assessment (IQA).
-The program may be used to quickly check the quality of the images against a reference image and to label them with the required ground truth for developing an IQA model.
+Speedy IQA may be used to quickly check the quality of the images against a reference image and to label them with the required ground truth for developing an IQA model.

-The program may be run from the command line or as an executable, which can be downloaded or created from the source code.
+The program may be run from the command line or as an executable, which created from the source code.
+We hope to make a downloadable executable available soon.

 Primarily developed for use on Mac OS X, but should work on Linux and Windows.

-> **Warning:** Please note that this application is still in development and there may be unresolved bugs and issues.
+Please note that this application is still in development and there may be unresolved bugs and issues.
-> Use at your own risk!

 ![Screenshot](speedy_iqa/assets/screenshot.png)